JeanBaptisteServais/Jojo-detector-/README.md

 presentation projet

-This is my first real project !
+This is my first real project with picture classifier!

 <br><br>